MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 If the domain hint doesn't refer to a verified federated domain, it is ignored.

 > [!NOTE]
-> If a domain hint is included in an authentication request and should be respected, its presence overrides auto-acceleration that is set for the application in HRD policy.
+> If a domain hint is included in an authentication request and should be respected, its presence overrides Auto-acceleration that is set for the application in HRD policy.

-### HRD policy for auto-acceleration
+### HRD policy for Auto-acceleration

 Some applications do not provide a way to configure the authentication request they emit.
-In these cases, it's not possible to use domain hints to control auto-acceleration.
+In these cases, it's not possible to use domain hints to control Auto-acceleration.
 Auto-acceleration can be [configured via Home Realm Discovery](configure-authentication-for-federated-users-portal.md) policy to achieve the same behavior.

-### HRD policy to prevent auto-acceleration
+### HRD policy to prevent Auto-acceleration

 Some Microsoft and SaaS applications automatically include domain_hints (for example, `https://outlook.com/contoso.com` results in a login request with `&domain_hint=contoso.com` appended), which can disrupt rollout of managed credentials like FIDO.
 You can use [Home Realm Discovery policy to ignore domain hints](prevent-domain-hints-with-home-realm-discovery.md) from certain apps or for certain domains, during rollout of managed credentials.

 ## Enable direct ROPC authentication of federated users for legacy applications

 Best practice is for applications to use Microsoft Entra libraries and interactive sign-in to authenticate users.
 The libraries take care of the federated user flows.
-Sometimes legacy applications, especially those that use Resource Owner Password Credentials (ROPC) grants, submit username and password directly to Microsoft Entra ID, and aren't written to understand federation.
+Sometimes legacy applications, especially applications that use Resource Owner Password Credentials (ROPC) grants, submit username and password directly to Microsoft Entra ID, and aren't written to understand federation.
 They don't perform HRD and don't interact with the correct federated endpoint to authenticate a user.
 If you choose to, you can use [Home Realm Discovery policy to enable specific legacy applications](configure-authentication-for-federated-users-portal.md) that submit username/password credentials using the ROPC grant to authenticate directly with Microsoft Entra ID, Password Hash Sync must be enabled.

 > [!IMPORTANT]
 > Only enable direct authentication if you have Password Hash Sync turned on and you know it's okay to authenticate this application without any policies implemented by your on-premises IdP.
 If you turn off Password Hash Sync, or turn off Directory Synchronization with AD Connect for any reason, you should remove this policy to prevent the possibility of direct authentication using a stale password hash.

 ## Set HRD policy

-There are three steps to setting HRD policy on an application for federated sign-in auto-acceleration or direct cloud-based applications:
+There are three steps to setting HRD policy on an application for federated sign-in Auto-acceleration or direct cloud-based applications:

 1. Create an HRD policy.